-My hope is that as you read, listen to or watch articles from Second Chance to Live. you will experience the power of identification.
-My hope is that you will be given the comfort, courage and hope to explore beyond your feelings of being of alone and isolated.
-My hope is that as you read, listen to / watch articles from Second Chance to Live, you will be able to move beyond your struggle to accept yourself.
+My hope is that as you read, listen to or watch articles from Second Chance to Live you will experience the power of identification.
+My hope is that you will be given the comfort, courage and hope to explore beyond your feelings of being alone and isolated.
+My hope is that as you read, listen to / watch articles from Second Chance to Live, you will experience a new freedom.
+A freedom to discover.

 The Power of Identification

 Welcome back and I am so glad you decided to stop by and rest.
 You are a gift to me.
 I am fired up about a particular topic today.
 I have been fired up about this topic for most of my life.
 As a person with a disability, I never quite felt like I was enough or that I measured up.
 I never quite understood why I did not measure up until I began to understand the insidious nature of comparison.
 For too long, I measured my worth by the status quo.
 I allowed the measuring stick of other people to dictate how and what I thought about myself.